Arthur Papas: Return to Oakleigh Cannons

 After returning to Australia from India at the beginning of 2015, Papas would answer an SOS call and return to his first senior head coaching role club Oakleigh Cannons following the resignation of Miron Bleiberg due to a poor start in the 2015 National Premier Leagues Victoria.
 Papas inherited the team from Bleiberg whilst they were languishing in second last position with 4pts from 9 games.
 Papas was able to revive the club's fortunes leading the Cannons to safety in the league and consolidating their position in the top tier of football in Victoria for the following season.
-Outside of ensuring the club's league status, Papas led the club to their first ever Dockerty Cup Final, as well as guiding the Cannons through the qualifying rounds of the 2015 FFA Cup where they would defeat South Australian and Queensland opponents before being knocked out of the FFA Cup by Hume City in the quarter final.
-This feat still remains the Cannons highest ever position on the national stage.
+Outside of ensuring the club's league status, Papas led the club to their first ever Dockerty Cup Final, as well as guiding the Cannons through the qualifying rounds of the 2015 FFA Cup where they would defeat South Australian and Queensland opponents before being knocked out of the FFA Cup by Hume City in the quarter-final.

 Green Gully SC

 Green Gully SC announced that they had appointed Papas as the manager for the 2016 NPL Victoria season.
 Under Papas, Gully managed one of the biggest upsets in Australian football history defeating A-League side Central Coast Mariners in the Round of 32 of the 2016 FFA Cup, when Liam Boland scored a long-range 92nd-minute winner at Green Gully Reserve.
-Green Gully made it to the quarter finals of the FFA Cup, before being knocked out by Canberra Olympic FC in the last minute of extra time.
+Green Gully made it to the quarter-finals of the FFA Cup, before being knocked out by Canberra Olympic FC in the last minute of extra time.
 It currently stands as the highest ever position Gully has finished on the national stage.
 Under Papas, Green Gully returned to finals football in 2016 after a three-season absence as well making the Dockerty Cup Final.
 In 2017, Gully again reached the finals for the second consecutive season.
 Papas moved on from Green Gully after accepting an offer to coach again in Asia.